Eric2422/n-body-sim/README.md

 The input files set up the simulation and are located in [`input/`](./input/).
 Each input file is a JSON file validated using the schema in [`main.json`](./schemas/main.json).

-The `num ticks` property of the input file dictates how many ticks the simulator runs.
+The `num_time_steps` property of the input file dictates how many time steps the simulator runs.
 If it is set to 0, only the initial state will be given.

 Running `python src/files.py <input file name>` will create a JSON object filled with default values.